Mon people: Literature

 Mon literature is a rich collection of works created by the Mon people in Myanmar and Thailand, including chronicles, poems, songs, folktales, and religious texts.
-"Lik Smin Asah" is a legendary tale about the establishment of the city of Pegu, "Sangada" is a well-known Mon folktale that has been adapted into Thai and Laotian literature as "Sangsinchay", and "Rājādhirāj" or "Razadarit" is a chronicle of the Mon king translated into Burmese as "Razadarit Ayedawbon" and into Thai as "Rachathirat."
+"Lik Smin Asah" is a legendary tale about the founding of Pegu.
+"Sangada" is a well-known Mon folktale, adapted into Thai and Laotian literature as "Sangsinchay".
+"Rājādhirāj" or "Razadarit" is a chronicle of the Mon king, translated into Burmese as "Razadarit Ayedawbon" and into Thai as "Rachathirat."
+It belongs to the Rājāvaṁsa Kathā, a collection of Mon historical narratives printed at Pāk Lat near Bangkok.
+McCormick and Jenny call it one of the most complete examples of a Thai-Mon composition.
 Mon literature is considered important cultural heritage in Myanmar and Thailand.
 These works are highly valued for their cultural and historical significance.

 Religion

 The Mon people have a mix of spiritual beliefs and Theravada Buddhism as their religion, with a majority of them practicing the mixture.
 Before Buddhism, three traditional beliefs were followed in the Mon Kingdom, including belief in Kalok (spirits), Isi (holy hermits), and Hinduism.
 The Mon people traditionally believed in various types of Kaloks (spirits), including family/clan kalok, guardian kalok of the house, town, village, farms, forest, and mountain.
 Kalok is considered to be a spirit, demon, or immaterial being that can take on a visible form.